israataha/astro-blog/src/content/blog/fixing-dependabot-failures-and-github-actions-secrets/index.md

 Once created, the secret will appear on the Dependabot secrets page, where you can update or remove it as needed.

-It's worth nothing that unlike GitHub Actions secrets, Dependabot secrets are not available in the [Github Actions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-github-actions).
+It's worth noting that unlike GitHub Actions secrets, Dependabot secrets are not available in the [Github Actions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-github-actions).

 For more details, refer to the official GitHub documentation on [Adding a repository secret for Dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot#adding-a-repository-secret-for-dependabot).